 - Consider organizing structured activities for your returned spouse and each of your kids.
 This is a terrific opportunity for special “Mom-and-me” or “Dad-and-me” time.
 While the emphasis should be on your returned spouse interacting directly with your kids, stay close by to provide comfort and security.
-And make sure your spouse knows it’s okay to ask for a “timeout” if needed.
+And make sure your spouse knows it’s okay to ask for a “time-out” if needed.

-- If you have younger children, consider planning “play time” for your spouse and your child.
+- If you have younger kids, consider planning “play time” for your spouse and your child.
 The focus should be on simply playing and letting the child lead.
 Encourage your spouse to give your daughter or son full attention and offer praise and affection as much as possible.

 - If you have older children, encourage your spouse to engage in activities they enjoy.
 Older kids like being able to “teach” their parents about what they’re interested in.
 Set aside time for your returned spouse to learn about new hobbies, activities, and interests your older kids might have.

 The transition from “mission mode” to “parent mode” doesn’t always happen automatically, but with some anticipation and encouragement from a prepared spouse, it can happen smoothly.